THINK FAQs

 Your questions about THINK.

-We are a CMHC-approved, monoline lender.
+We are a CMHC-approved lender and a non-bank Mortgage Finance Corporation.
 We exist to offer you lower rates with features that better help you reach your mortgage and financial goals.
 THINK more savings, with exceptional service.

 We get many questions from our clients, and here are answers to the most common ones.
 Have a question not listed or need help?
 Call or email us directly, or contact your True North Mortgage broker.